jackd/adversarially_parameterized_optimization/README.md

 Each GAN is identified by a `gan_id`.
 Hyperparameters defining the network structures and datasets from which they should be trained are specified in `gan_params/gan_id.json`.
 A couple (those with results highlighted in the paper) are provided, `h3m_big`, `h3m_small` and `eva_big`.
 Note that compared to typical neural networks, these are still tiny, so the difference in size should result in a negligible difference in training/inference time.

-Similarly, each inference run is identified by an `inference_id`, the parameters of which are defined in `inference_params/inference_id.json`.
+Similarly, each inference run is identified by an `inference_id`, the parameters of which are defined in `inference_params/inference_id.json`. including geometric transforms, visualizations and dataset reading

-- `gan_tf`: Provides classes for GANs used.
-- `human_pose_util`: Provides utility functions for 3D human pose estimation including geometric transforms, visualizations and dataset reading
 - `gan`: provides application-specific GANs based on specifications in `gan_params`
 - `serialization.py`: i/o related functions for loading hyper-parameters/results